 Powerline communication apparatus used in low voltage installations - Radio disturbance characteristics - Limits and methods of measurement - Part 1: Apparatus for in-home use.

-This draft European Standard is submitted to CENELEC members for CENELEC enquiry.
+This draft European Standard is submitted to CENELEC members for CENELEC second vote.

-Deadline for CENELEC: 2011-xx-xx.
+Deadline for CENELEC: 2012-xx-xx.